Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/RubricMarking.md

 A rubric is always created for exactly one assignment or exam and defines the following:

 * A set of criteria to be marked
-* For each criterium, a set of levels that could be applied, and
+* For each criterion, a set of levels that could be applied, and
 * For each level, an associated mark value and comment.

 Let's look at an example: